 Intune Scope Groups – Intune Admins in this Role Assignment can target policies, small tasks, or applications to these Scope Groups.
 This group is similar to limiting collection in SCCM RBAC security scopes.

 - Login to Azure Portal Navigate to Intune blade

 - Select Role and then select Scope (tags)

 - Enter a Name and Description.
 I have given my branch office location names like Mumbai and Bangalore.
 You can create the name and description as per your requirement.

 How to Assign an Intune Scope Tag to an Admin Role

-In this section, you will learn how to assign an Intune scope tag to an Intune Admin role.
+This section will learn how to assign an Intune scope tag to an Intune Admin role.
 As I mentioned in the second paragraph of this post, try to reduce Intune FULL admins for your tenant by assigning segregated Intune admins roles.
-I also explained in the previous post here.
+I also explained this in the previous post

 You can assign a specific Intune Admin role to an admin using the following method.
 Also, you can assign access only to a particular group of users/devices using Intune Scope tags.